JiaquanYe/TableMASTER-mmocr/README.md

 [[BaiduYun Drive]](https://pan.baidu.com/s/1_Ezm67marVeHZ-xm7Fk_Lw) code:**kp25**

-**PS:** Due to some mistakes occur in textline recognition lmdb file making, the accuracy of his version MASTER pretrained model, is lower than the accuracy reported in [this paper](https://arxiv.org/pdf/2105.01848.pdf).
-The details is, we don't filter the textline images in **table head**.
-In **pubtabnet**, content in **table head** is always surrounded by **b /b**, which means **overstriking** in table images.
-So, training with textline images in **table head** of table will make model failed to recognition **overstriking** character. **It will drop the word accuracy of textline recognition model.
-Of course, it will drop the final TEDS scores**.
+**PS:**  Due to some mistakes occur in making text-line recognition lmdb file, the accuracy of the MASTER pretrained model, is lower than the accuracy reported in [this paper](https://arxiv.org/pdf/2105.01848.pdf).
+In this version, we don't filter the text-line images of **table head**.
+In **pubtabnet**, content in **table head** is always surrounded by **b /b**, which means **overstriking** in visual.
+So, training with text-line images of **table head** will make model failed to recognition **overstriking** character. **It will drop the word accuracy of text-line recognition model.
+Of course, it will drop the final TEDS score**.

-We will fix this bug in next pretrained model release.
-You can also train a textline recognition model, after filter the textline images of table head.
+We will fix this bug when next version pretrained model releases.
+You can also train a text-line recognition model, after filtering the text-line images of table head.

 <br/>

-The final **TEDS** scores is **0.9618**, while use this three pretrained models.
-You can get the log file in :
+The final **TEDS** score is **0.9618**.
+You can get the log file in the following link.

 [[Google Drive]](https://drive.google.com/file/d/1PGq9Y12eMfXMWiHJMi-_SgHyO1ACxnzp/view?usp=sharing)